 We lowered the transmission back to the ground, and the front of the frame slipped easily over the motor.
 As you might imagine, we were stoked, but the most exciting part was that the entire thing fit exactly like we drew it up, or would have if we actually had drawn it up.
 Instead, what we did was trial fit everything in the mock-up frame, and as I seem to recall now we had the same issue with the E and A2 tubes back then, but I guess it wasn't a major problem in a frame that you could rip tubes out of with your bare hands.

-So the engine and transmission are in, and clearances are definitely tight all around, but certainly adequate.
+So the engine and transmission are installed in the frame, and clearances are definitely tight all around, but certainly adequate.
 No less than half an inch anywhere, but not much more than an inch anywhere, either.
-Our only real doubts were in the area of the clutch slave cylinder, which we never actually installed in the mock-up frame, but we did estimate the clearance as best we could, and then just for luck added an inch to our estimate.
-It turns out that our actual clearance now is 3/4", which is why we added the inch, luck not being our strong suit.
+Our only real doubts were in the area of the clutch slave cylinder, which we never actually installed in the mock-up frame, but we did estimate the clearance as best we could, and then added an inch to our estimate just for luck.
+It turns out that our actual clearance now is three-quarters of an inch, which is why we added the inch, luck not being our strong suit.

-In the less encouraging department, we spent one entire day doing nothing but positioning the engine and transmission.
-The transmission mount had to be chopped down from the stock unit in several stages, using an iterative process that would be ultimately hard to describe and therefore impossible to understand, but boils down to the basic requirements that the drivetrain sit perfectly vertical in a perfectly longitudinal configuration in the exact center of the car at a precise distance from the firewall.
+In the less encouraging department, we spent an entire day doing nothing more than positioning the engine and transmission in the frame.
+The transmission mount had to be chopped down from the stock unit in several stages, using an iterative process that would be ultimately hard to describe and therefore impossible to understand, but boils down to meeting the basic requirements that the drivetrain sits totally vertical in a perfectly longitudinal configuration in the exact center of the car at a precise distance from the firewall.

 Even so, it shouldn't have been that hard.
 You'd think that you could just jiggle things around a bit, and have everything lined up within an hour or two, tops.
 And you probably could, if all you had to do was jiggle.
 If you also had to trim down a transmission mount to exactly the right width, and have it perfectly centered, and you had to bolt it in each time you trimmed a little off to check all the measurements, and remove it each time you had to shave off another 1/16", the process might take a little longer.